 - provide an indication of the time-frame for each of the stages of the project.

-The total length of a Special Issue should not normally exceed 34,000 words, including the Guest Editor's introduction.
+The total length of a Special Issue should not normally exceed 40,000 words, including the Introduction.
 The number of articles included may be variable (for example, 5 at c.
-6000 words, 6 at c.
-5000 words, 7 at c.
-4500 words, 8 at c.
-4000 words ).
-Eight is normally a maximum and editors will need to ensure the overall balance of the volume.
+8000 words, 6 at c.
+6500 words).
+While a larger number of shorter articles is possible, editors will need to ensure the overall balance of the volume.